Professional Evidence (Government and Policy) (11237.1)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 There is no set textbook for this unit.
-Required readings will be made available via the Canvas site.
+Required readings will be made available via Canvas site and library site.

 Required IT skills